patrickbwarren/transam-triton/TRIMCC.md

 `HEX2DEC_TAPE` into the Triton emulator using the 'I' function and disassembling it using TRAP.

-It's possible to compile code with `trimcc` and pipe it into the disassembler, for example with the core code in `fastvdu.tri`:
+It's possible to compile code with `trimcc` and pipe it using the `-p` option into the disassembler, for example with the core code in `fastvdu.tri`:
 ```
 ./trimcc fastvdu.tri -p | ./disasm8080.py
 ```